-We entered that hall still squealing and all the classes sat down.
+We entered that hall still squealing as the classes began settling down.
 As SF Said started talking, a calmness descended and the pupils were hanging on his every word.

 The entire visit was inspirational but my favourite part was when he explained how he got his first book published.
 It took him five years to write his first book, Varjak Paw and he had to edit it eleven times.